canonical-web-and-design/django-blueprint/README.md

 Static Django website blueprint
 ===

-A stripped-down bootstrap Django project to serving static templates directly.
+A stripped-down blueprint Django project to serving static templates directly.
-It is intented as a bootstrap for the Ubuntu design team's informational sites.
+It is intented as a basis for the Ubuntu design team's informational sites.

 Much of Django's dynamic functionality (e.g. sessions, any database interation) has been removed.
 URLs map directly to template locations, so creating a new